-The theme of the project is to develop an ICT tool tha facilitates stable raw material procurement at reduced costs, enabling Nippon Paint Group to maximize growth and profitability, irrespective of the business environment.
+The theme of the project is to develop an ICT tool that facilitates stable raw material procurement at reduced costs, enabling Nippon Paint Group to maximize growth and profitability, irrespective of the business environment.
 We used ICT tools to centralize information about raw materials and products, which had previously been unevenly accessible and only to designated individuals.
-Centralizing this information allows for swift and effortless reviews and approvals from various angles, encompassing all functions, including procurement operations, even in designed to enhance profitability promptly by utilizing substitute raw materials.
+Centralizing this information allows for swift and effortless reviews and approvals from various angles, encompassing all functions, including procurement operations, even in emergency situations.
+The outcome is a framework designed to enhance profitability promptly by utilizing substitute raw materials.
 At the core of this framework lies an analysis that involves comprehensive comparisons between the standard and actual prices of substitute raw materials in relation to the price of the materials currently in use.
-We intend to leverage this tool to overhaul our business processes by engaging multiple departments in partner companies and our key suppliers
+We intend to leverage this tool to overhaul our business processes by engaging multiple departments in partner companies and our key suppliers.